soupi/learn-haskell-blog-generator/src/03-html/04-safer_construction.md

    check it against this type, so we match `String` with `String` which, fortunately, type-check because they are the same.

 So far so good.
-We've type-checked the expression and discovered the following things about the type variables in it:
+We've type-checked the expression and discovered the following equivalences about the type variables in it:

 1. `a ~ String`